AdobeDocs/commerce-merchant-services.en/help/data-connection/install.md

 ### Install the Data Services HIPAA extension

-For healthcare merchants, install the following extension to ensure back office event data is HIPAA-compliant.
+For healthcare merchants, install the following extension to ensure back office event data is HIPAA-ready.

 Download the `magento/module-data-services-hipaa` extension by running the following from the command line: